becarpenter/book6/utilities/utDoc.md

 A necessary hack is that where a page break is needed, this is signaled by a dummy line: `backslashpagebreak`.
 This is converted later to a genuine pagebreak.

-Conversion to an eBook format is under investigation.

 Further info is in the `pdf` directory.